Bachelor of Business Administration in Sport Business

 |Knowledge of Human Cultures and the Natural World|

-Creative Arts (includes A, MUSC, MUSA or MUSE courses) 1
+Creative Arts (any A course (includes A, or MUSC, MUSA or MUSE credit courses)) 1

 Culture and Belief (any B course)